Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_3_bias_sources.md

 **Detection Method:** Test model performance separately for each demographic group

-**Academic Foundation:** Related to "Selective Optimization" for majority groups
+**Academic Foundation:** Related to "Selective Optimization" for the majority groups

 **Executive Action Required:** Consider group-specific model tuning for diverse populations